Peering Controls in M-Link Edge

 - Restriction on use of select XMPP features/extensions (e.g., disable file transfers, VOIP)

-This whitepaper has described peering controls, which are an important option in M-Link and are fundamental to how M-Link Edge works.
-It has also shown that M-Link Edge is the same product as M-Link, but without users and with peering controls that are always used to control routing.
+This whitepaper has described peering controls, which are an important option in all M-Link products and are fundamental to how M-Link Edge works.